 Gaming Operators after Brexit

-Gaming operators after the referendum, post It’s surely been one heck of a week around here.
+It’s surely been one heck of a week around here.
 I can’t help but mention all the stuff that’s been on and about after our fellow-Brits voted to leave the EU.
 I personally voted to remain, but who can tell what was right and what wrong.
 These days, the Gibraltar-based offices of many operators are like beehives.
 There have been rumours about the disruption of the Gibraltar border.
 The vote result has also raised some new questions to the brands.
 That is what I intend to cover today.

 William Hill has prepared a back-up plan in case any real disturbance takes place.
 The employees will need to be relocated outside of Gibraltar, but apart from that, no trouble is expected.
 Representatives of the company expressed its official opinion that it’s ‘business as usual’.
 To remind you, Spain insisted on co-sovereignty after the Leave result on Thursday.
 Since the referendum was on the schedule for the last 3 years, bookies had already worked on their plans for continuity.
 We can safely say that big shocks are not likely.
 WH, for one, already stated that 85% of its profits originate from inside the UK, which is a good indicator that the British market is strong enough in itself.